Have you ever received a meal at a restaurant that practically demanded you photograph it before digging in?

 4. Identify Your Customers, Followers & Fans and Turn Them Into Your Ambassadors

 There's no better ambassador than someone who already loves and recommends your products.
-The perfect ambassador is already posting reviews, sharing your products with their friends and family, and following your updates without incentive.
+The perfect ambassador is already posting reviews, sharing your products with friends and family, and following your updates without incentive.
 They are creating social buzz for your brand before even being asked.

 Recruiting your most valuable consumers and fans offers you a way to have more control over the content they create.
 It rewards your followers for their loyalty and advocacy while giving you the chance to keep their content coming long-term.